Market Access - Regional Associations of the country

 For example, Singapore's ASEAN membership implies free trade with the rest of the ASEAN countries (Brunei Darussalam, Indonesia, Malaysia, the Philippines, Thailand, Cambodia, Laos, Myanmar, and Vietnam), but a company from a country not belonging to the ASEAN, will be disadvantaged (tariff and non-tariff barriers, rules of origin...) respect to a company of an ASEAN country.
 It will also be necessary to know the existence of Free Trade Agreements (discussed in another module).

 In the following example, you can see the information that the student has about ASEAN; in the right window; it is shown the study material developed by EENI in English about ASEAN).

 The student can access the subjects (learning units) on these regional associations, where he can learn the implications for the process of market access.
 Furthermore, these organisations offer very useful information to the exporter (market studies, statistics of international trade between countries, information about the economic situation.)
-The following example shows the foreign trade of the ASEAN with its major trading partners:
+The following example shows the foreign trade of the ASEAN with its largest trading partners: